RaulJCS5/AgriBlazorApp/AgriBlazorApp/README.md

 ### Error: "Database connection failed due to an unexpected error: Name or service not known"

 **Solution**: Ensure the hostname in the connection string is `db`, which is the service name defined in

+### Important Note

+If you have a `.env` file in your project directory, Docker Compose will automatically load environment variables from it.
+If the variables in the `.env` file conflict with those defined in the `docker-compose.yml` file, it can cause issues.

+**Solution**: Delete or rename the `.env` file if it is causing conflicts.

 ## Final Steps